heyauri/dht-sniffer/README.md

 ## API

 ### `sniffer.start()`
-Starting to sniffe infoHash from the DHT network, should be called after the initialization of the service.
+Start sniffing infoHash from the DHT network, should be called after initializing the service.

 ### `sniffer.stop()`
-Stop the sniffe service and destroy the inner DHT instance.
+Stop the sniff service and destroy the inner DHT instance.

 ### `sniffer.fetchMetaData(target)`
 Fetch the target metadata from the target peer.